 Happy Mother/Daughter Day (coming soon) to Maggie and me… and to you and yours.

 This dress is an adaptation of our T-Shirt pattern, but there are many available options at Oliver + S and Vogue Children’s.
-We also found these two sweet dress patterns that are very similar to Maggie’s dress: Butterick B5876 and Simplicity 2194.
+We also found this sweet dress pattern that is very similar to Maggie’s dress: Butterick B5876.

 T-shirt Top pattern, adapted from Alabama Studio Sewing + Design or Alabama Studio Style